 This is a one-year program available to students in two locations, Palestine and Kaufman.
 There is a selections process for this program.
 It is the student's responsibility to contact a counselor regarding the current process.
-The Medical Terminology course should be taken prior to Level I in the Palestine and the Kaufman programs if possible.

-The Human Growth and Development course must be taken prior to or concurrently with Level II in the Palestine program and Level III in the Kaufman program.
+The Intro to Anatomy & Physiology course must be taken prior to enrolling in the vocational nursing courses.
+The Medical Terminology course should be taken prior to Level I in the Palestine and the Kaufman programs if possible and the Human Growth and Development course must be taken prior to or concurrently with Level II in the Palestine program and Level III in the Kaufman program.
 A grade of "C" or better is required in all courses, nursing and non-nursing.